anupam-sy/tf-gcp-training-lab/README.md

 -   [Optional] `terraform fmt` # To format the terraform configuration to a canonical format and style.
 -   [Optional] `terraform plan` # To create an execution plan for terraform configuration files.
 -   [Required] `terraform apply -auto-approve` # To execute the actions proposed in a terraform plan to create, update, or destroy infrastructure.
 -   [Optional] `terraform destroy -auto-approve` # To destroy the created infrastructure.
-Specific resources can be destroyed using resource targetting.
+Specific resources can be destroyed using resource targeting.

 ## References
 - https://www.terraform.io/cli